 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The Jeep may not be the best car of this type, but it's a solid all-rounder, and has an all-American vibe that will appeal to plenty of people.
-You can have your Compass in a variety of flavours and it’s well kitted out with features and safety credentials.
-However, we’d recommend checking out the numerous capable rivals as well, before you sign on the dotted line.
+You can have your Compass in a variety of flavours and it’s well kitted out with features and safety tech.
+However, we’d recommend checking out the numerous and highly capable rivals before you sign on the dotted line.

 Reasons to buy